 Tax-free interest: Interest earned on certain NRI fixed deposits is tax-free in India.
 For example, a fixed deposit account opened through an NRE account in India is not taxable in India.

 Easy repatriation: For most NRI deposits (except NRO fixed deposits), the principal amount and interest earned are fully repatriable.

 Premature withdrawal: Banks offer premature withdrawal of NRI fixed deposits with prior notification.
 However, your deposit will qualify for interest only if it is carried on for a stipulated period of time designated by your bank.

-Attractive loan options: Most banks also offer loans on NRI FD accounts up to 90% of your deposit at attractive interest rates.
+Attractive loan options: Most banks also offer loans on NRI FD accounts for up to 90% of your deposit at attractive interest rates.

-Auto-renewal: NRI fixed deposits can be auto renewed on maturity as per instructions given by you.
+Auto-renewal: NRI fixed deposits can be auto-renewed on maturity as per instructions given by you.

 Types of NRI Fixed Deposit Account